CAN’T CATCH YOUR BREATH— BUT YOUR OXYGEN IS NORMAL

 Frequently Asked Questions

 Have you experienced shortness of breath that tests couldn’t explain?
-Share your experience in the comments—your story may help another patient find answers sooner.

 References

-1. Circulation (2013): Raj SR. Postural tachycardia syndrome (POTS).
+1. Raj SR. Postural tachycardia syndrome.
+Circulation.
+2013.

-3. Clin Infect Dis (2011): Vannier E, Krause PJ.
+3. Vannier E, Krause PJ.
 Human babesiosis.
+Clin Infect Dis.
+2011.

 Related Posts